k1000dai/semanticscholar-datasetapi/README.md

 - `datasetname`: Name of the dataset to download
 - `save_dir`: Directory to save downloaded files (defaults to current directory)
-- `range`: Optional range of indices to download from the list of files
+- `download_range`: Optional range of indices to download from the list of files

 #### `download_past_release(release_id: str, datasetname: Optional[str] = None, save_dir: Optional[str] = None, range: Optional[range] = None) -> None`
 Download a specific past release of a dataset.